JesuZC/ScoresTest/README.md

 You should use the symfony CLI:
 >symfony server:start

-After that go to the virtual server.
+After that go to your mounted virtual server.
 You will see 6 table tests from one .CSV file already on repository.

 ### Preload Tests
 - For scores between 20-50